Uzbekistan Visa and Passport Requirements

-For citizens of the USA, the fee for all types of visa is £114, and the fee for an urgent visa is £171.
+For citizens of the USA, the fee for all types of visa is £134.

 Tourist visas are normally single-entry/exit and are valid for the duration of your visit.
 Business visas are multiple-entry, valid for six months in the first instance and extendable.
 Those nationals not requiring a letter of invitation can obtain a multiple-entry visa for touristic/business stays of up to one month.
 Visas should be used within one month of the date of issue.

 Allow 10 working days for visa processing but be aware that visa processing time entirely depends upon the embassy.
 An express service is available for an additional fee.

 This is not usually required but note that you cannot take more foreign currency out of the country than the amount you declared when you entered the country.

 Business visitors must get a letter from an Uzbek business partner.
 You should carry a doctor’s prescription if you intend to travel with prescription medicine and declare the items on your customs declaration form.

 It is sometimes possible to get a one-time Uzbek visa extension in Uzbekistan, at the OVIR (Department of Foreign Travel and Exit) office in Tashkent.

 If children are travelling with a single parent or third party, they must have documentary evidence of relationship to the person travelling with the child and permission for the child's travel from the parent or legal guardian not present.